 Noncompliance is Risky Business: The days of brushing off 1099’s should be over for your business.
 Most owners have to file at least a few 1099-NEC’s and many are also required to submit Form 1099-MISC, especially for rents.
 The risk taken by not filing required 1099s can put you out of business.
 For example, the failure to file a mere seven 1099-NEC for three years can cost a small business over $21,000, plus interest!

-Take Away - Protect Yourself: Business owners who want to avoid these costly penalties should learn the rules.
+Take Away - Protect Yourself: Business owners should learn the 1099 rules if they want to avoid trouble.
 Do not rely on an outsourced bookkeeper or tax professional to handle this for you.
-Outsourced bookkeepers seldom have the information they need to file your 1099’s and tax season starts too late to meet the deadlines.
+They seldom have the information needed to file your 1099’s and tax season starts too late for tax pros to meet the deadlines.

 All courses and articles are for informational purposes only and do not constitute tax advice.
 Taxes are complicated - do not act on course information without consulting a professional.
 Always refer to treasury regulation before making any tax decision.
 Read the full disclaimer.

 I really appreciate you doing the class.
 It was quite helpful.- Debbie Y, Greensboro, NC, 1099-NEC & 1099-MISC Course (Training Edition) Course

 Jam packed with info.
 I feel ready to finalize the year and tackle my taxes!- Cassie, Biloxi, MS, Real Estate Agent Tax-Cut Library, Agent Edition Course

 Very good class.
 It basically convinced me that our HOAs situation is too complex for me to handle and I need professional help.- Brant, Poulsbo, WA, 1120-H Basics Course